jfdelgad/Direct-Payment-channels-over-Ethereum/README.md

 ## withdrawal

-When the peers decide to withdraw their funds, they submit the las signed message to the smart contract using the function `withdraw`.
+When the peers decide to withdraw their funds, they submit the last signed message to the smart contract using the function `withdraw`.
-For instance if Peer1 request a withdrawal the smart contract saves the message pased by Peer2 and awaits for the message from Peer2. if the messages are veriied correctly the balances are distributed according to the received message.
+For instance, if Peer1 request a withdrawal, the smart contract saves the message passed by Peer2 and waits for the message from Peer2.
+If the messages are verified correctly, the balances are distributed according to the received message.

-However, is possible that one of the peers do not repsonds.
-If Peer2 submit a request for withdrawal and the message if correctly signed by Peer1 and Peer2 do not submit his version of the message after the `challengePeriod`, the contract will assume that Peers2 submited message is valid (is signed by Peer1) and will redistribute the funds accordingly.
+However, is possible that one of the peers do not responds.
+If Peer2 submit a request for withdrawal and the message if correctly signed by Peer1 and Peer2 do not submit his version of the message after the `challengePeriod`, the contract will assume that Peers2 submitted message is valid (is signed by Peer1) and will redistribute the funds accordingly.

 ## Advantage and disadvantages of direct payment channels.

-Direct payment channels are usefull for applications where users need to transact continuously, reducing fees to zero and moving the load of the transaction off-chain, while providing al the secuties of the main network of eteherum.
+Direct payment channels are useful for applications where users need to transact continuously, reducing fees to zero and moving the load of the transaction off-chain, while providing al the securities of the main network of Ethereum.

-However, is required to lock funds with each peer and a mechanism for the exchange of messahes should be devised.
-Finally, users need to be online to signe messages.
+However, it is required to lock funds with each peer, and a mechanism for the exchange of messages should be devised.
+Finally, users need to be online to sign messages.
 Solutions to some of these issues are available.
-A user can reach users in other channels by using an intermediary (lightning networ, raiden network, etc).
+A user can reach users in other channels by using an intermediary (lightning network, Raiden network, etc.).

 # Practical implementation.
-The implementation that you find here, allows peers to ccerate channels, make transaction using  web platform that connects to the smart contract.
-The messages are sent using sockets.io and the signing of messages is done on the client side, which emans that there is no need to reveal any critical information. (....under constriction)
+The implementation that you find here allows peers to create channels, make transactions using a web platform that connects to the smart contract.
+The messages are sent using sockets.io, and the signing of messages is done on the client side, which means that there is no need to reveal any critical information about the users. (....under constriction)
-(under)